kepano/obsidian-minimal/README.md

 - Hide sidebar borders
 - Trim filenames
 - Cursor options for UI elements
-- Click + hold to zoom in on images
+- Click and hold to zoom in on images

 ## Plugin support